8 healthy steps rising seniors should never avoid

 - Taking targeted supplements.
 Nutritional supplements can help ensure you have the right vitamins, minerals, fiber, and protein to counteract the effects of environmental or dietary toxins or deficiencies.
 Your body stops making several essential nutrients as you age—supplements can make up the difference.

-My daily recommendations:
+Our daily recommendations:

 - Omega-3 essential fatty acids (EFAs): 2,000-3,000 mg